Guided Walking Tours of Historical Mount Adams

 What was a former U. S. President doing in Mount Adams in 1843?
 Why isn’t tequila served at the City View Tavern, Mount Adam’s oldest saloon?
 We’ll tell you that and a lot more.

-The tour takes about 90 minutes, is ¾ of a mile long and includes some steps and one moderate hill, so comfortable clothes and walking shoes are recommended.
+The tour takes about 2 hours, is a mile long and includes some steps and one moderate hill, so comfortable clothes and walking shoes are recommended.
 Tours are offered at 1pm every Sunday, May through November.
 Subscribe to the Mt Adams Community Calendar to conveniently see who is leading the tour each week.

 All proceeds benefit the Mount Adams Civic Association.